bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 2. Compare the exist testsuite for kernel and glibc.
 The shortage
 3. Introduce our syscall unit test which based on trinity

+Example:
+Hi, every.
+Welcome.
+It is the first time I join Linuxcon.
+If you have question, please interrupt me in any time.
+Let''s started.
+I am Bamvor from Huawei kernel team.
+We support difference architecture in difference stable kernel.
+I am also the assignee from linaro kernel working group.
+I am focus on migrating our 32-bit application to our arm64 hardware in recent two years.
+There are millions of code of our 32-bit application.
+We need to keep the capatability as much as we can.
+I am also interested in the memory management area.

 ## Self introduction
 *   Kernel developer from Huawei
 *   Linaro kernel working group assignee